A-Gentle-Cat/PremuNet/README.md

 Our pre-training process employs both the ChEMBL and PCQM4M datasets.
 The ChEMBL dataset can be accessed through [this link](https://chembl.gitbook.io/chembl-interface-documentation/downloads), while the PCQM4M dataset is available for download [here](https://dgl-data.s3-accelerate.amazonaws.com/dataset/OGB-LSC/pcqm4m-v2.zip).
 ### Dataset for finetune
 We use MoleculeNet as our benchmark test.
 The datasets and splits of MoleculeNet in our experiment are available at [this link](http://snap.stanford.edu/ogb/data/graphproppred/csv_mol_download/).
-Download and unzip it into `/dataset`.
+Download and unzip it into your dataset directory.

 We have added 3D coordinates to the molecules in MoleculeNet to further improve prediction performance.
 The source for these 3D coordinates can be accessed via [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/JNGTDF).
 You should download the `molecule_net.tar.gz` file.
-Unzip it and place it in the `/dataset` directory
+Unzip it and place it in your dataset directory
 ## Setup Environment
 ```shell
 pip install -r requirements.txt